 In the course of every interview, recruiters ask a few tricky questions, just so that they can see how smart or silly the candidate is.
 This question happens to be one of those trick questions.
 No matter what figure you mention, chances are that the company has already decided what they are willing to pay you.

-It is for this reason that when you are asked this question you should not make the mistake of getting confused by the word ‘lowest’.
+It is for this reason that when you ask this question you should not make the mistake to get confused by the word ‘lowest’.
 Just because it is including the word lowest, that does not mean that you have to quote a figure which is ‘low’ as well.

 8. This question is just as important as the other questions being asked: